-That the application is permitted subject to the completion of a Section 106 Agreement and subject to the following conditions:
+That the application is permitted subject to the following conditions:

 (01) The development shall begin not later than five years from the date of this decision.

 Reason: To comply with the requirements of Section 91(1) of the Town and Country Planning Act 1990 (as amended).